 Should you wish to pay for another passenger using contactless, you must use a different contactless card or device for each individual journey, and they will need to use that card or device for all journeys they make for the rest of that day.

-No, a contactless tap is a set fare of £2.30 for a single journey (if you haven't already reached the daily cap), regardless of how long your single journey is.
+No, a contactless tap is a set fare of £2.40 (£2.20 in Coventry) for a single journey (if you haven't already reached the daily cap.)

 No, you can only pay for your own individual travel when using your contactless card or device.